code-chaser/expense-manager/README.md

 # expense-manager
- a simple tool that can be used to keep track of daily expenses
+a simple tool that can be used to keep track of daily household expenses